Raven logo

 The format is ordinary Markdown.

 Each note is a plain .md file.
-Open it in a text editor, inspect it from the terminal, put it in git, or hand it to Claude or Cursor.
+Open it in a text editor, inspect it from the terminal, put it in git, or make it available to Claude, Codex, Cursor, and local MCP clients.

 Sync is optional, not the product.

-Sign in with Apple is there for cloud sync between Mac and iPhone.
+Sign in with Apple is there for cloud sync between Mac, iPhone, and iPad.
 The Markdown files on disk are still yours either way.

 Use cloud sync without handing it ownership.